 Nacpan Beach (El Nido)

-30. Go on a multi-day expedition
+30. Join a multi-day expedition

-Be that as it may, you can read a lot more about the experience in El Nido to Coron Expedition.
+Either way, you can read a lot more about the experience in El Nido to Coron Expedition.

 Postcards from the Coron-El Nido expedition